 This Muslim village near Samarkand hosted the large group evicted from Bukhara, and kindly let them use their Kyk-Ota (Blue Grandfather) Mosque for church services, baptisms, weddings and funerals.
 The mosque is still standing, and the Mennonites are remembered fondly.

 After returning safely through Bukhara with the help of government escorts, the most challenging part of this trek required hiring camels to pass through the Karakum desert, while the men rode horses along another route.
 It weighed heavily on Heinrich Graewe (1834-1917) to lose his wife and never see her grave in the forest by the Amu Darya river.

 Occupied Oct.
 9, 1882 - Apr.
 17, 1884.

 This first settlement in Khiva was plagued by robberies, besides being a wasteland that took much work getting started.
 The Mennonites’ non-resistance to violent attacks and thefts seemed to encourage the less trustworthy neighbours.
-The brazen murder of Heinrich Abrahams caused many to rethink their dedication to Central Asia and pursue migrating to America.
+The brazen murder of Heinrich Abrahams caused some to pursue migrating to America.
 Others left to found the settlement in Ak Metchet, Khiva or went to Aulie Ata.
 When the settlement ended, its population was 333 souls in 80 families.

-Thanks to help from Mennonites in America with the travel costs, 23 families (132 souls) left Lausan for America took another route by wagon train from Lausan to Orenburg, Russia; then by train to Germany, then by ship (S. S. Ems and S. S. Fulda) to New York, then by train to Kansas or Nebraska.
+Thanks to help from Mennonites in America with the travel costs, 23 families (132 souls) left Lausan for America.
+They took another route by wagon train from Lausan to Orenburg, Russia; then by train to Germany, then by ship (S. S. Ems and S. S. Fulda) to New York, then by train to Kansas or Nebraska.
 Many also migrated in later years.

-Occupied from Apr 23, 1882 for many years until the Mennonites were exiled.
+Occupied from Apr 23, 1882 for many years, before most migrated to Germany and America.